djdoge/Week/README.md

 # Week
 This is a simple homepage that shows you which week you are in.
-If you want this as an app on your phone simply "Add to homescreen" and save.
+If you want this as an app on your phone simply open https://djdoge.github.io/Week/ in chrome on your phone and "Add to homescreen".